In popular usage, ‘left and right’ have come to mean the same thing as ‘liberal and conservative,’ respectively. This is a critical mistake.

 In contrast to those terms, however, ‘conservative’ means to keep things the way the are, or to return them to how they recently were.
 ‘Liberal’ is derived from the Latin word for freedom; in this case, the liberal is free to experiment and change things.

-But ‘liberal’ is essential for the modern world.
+But ‘liberal’ is essential in the modern world.
 All progress is necessarily liberal, because progress requires the freedom to experiment, and the freedom to change.
-So the problem is not whether to be liberal or conservative, only when to be liberal or conservative.
-Regarded in this way, we can see the two positions are clearly unattached from any permanent ideology.
+So the problem is not whether to be liberal or conservative, but when to be liberal or conservative.
+Regarded in this way, we can see the two positions are clearly unattached from any permanent positions.

 That insight can be taken backward in jumps: the Pilgrims would have rejected the beliefs of the Inquisition; and the Christians of the Inquisition would have rejected the beliefs of the Christians before Constantine; and it is not clear how any of them would have felt about the Christian teachings before the destruction of Jerusalem in 70CE, because the ideological tensions between the early Apostles and Paul are not completely understood even today.
-On top of that, as conservative as the early Christians might appear to us, they, like the U.S. founders, were quite liberal, even radical, when compared to their pagan neighbors around the Mediterranean.
+On top of that, as conservative as the first Christians might appear to us today, they, like the U.S. founders, were quite liberal, even radical, when compared to their Jewish and pagan neighbors around the Mediterranean.

 Lampooning Christian Orthodoxy

 These contradictory Christians also demonstrate the problems with ‘conservative Christians’ vs ‘right-wing Christians’.
 Much of Christianity is conservative, but none of it should be right-wing: Jesus taught a peaceful doctrine of inclusion, tolerance, and equality.
 Given that the right-wing hierarchy is built on exclusion, intolerance, and inequality, it is not clear how right-wing Christians can be Christian at all.
-So right-wing Christians are often necessarily hypocritical, because they are literally trying to serve two masters, humanity and the authoritarian leader, roughly correlating with Jesus’s teachings about ‘God and Mammon.’
-The right-wing Christians cannot see this, of course; they blinded by our 10,000 years of inherited oppression under king and conqueror.
+So right-wing Christians are often necessarily hypocritical, because they are literally trying to serve two masters, an egalitarian God and an authoritarian leader.
+These two roughly correlate with Jesus’s teachings about ‘God and Mammon.’
+The right-wing Christians cannot see this, of course; they are blinded by our 10,000 years of inherited oppression under king and conqueror.

-We can see a similar conservative-to-liberal shift in politics as we do in Christianity.
+We can see a similar conservative-to-liberal shift in politics.
 Consider that in the United States, Republicans frequently express their admiration for President Kennedy.
 While he was President, however, many conservatives loathed him.
 The fact is, Kennedy was liberal for the 1960’s, but his views have become conservative over the ensuing 60 years.

 A salient example is the contemporary Republicans who proudly boast that they belong to the party of Abraham Lincoln.
 Lincoln, however, represented the liberal voices of his time, as Republicans were originally the liberals, and Democrats were the conservatives.
-That shift gives us a grating contradiction today: as we noted above, many of the Republicans who boast of their association with Lincoln, simultaneously work to block African-Americans from voting, and to suppress them in other ways.
-In essence, they work to return African-Americans to political inequality, and force them back toward economic servitude.
+That shift gives us a grating contradiction today: as we noted above, some of the Republicans who boast of their association with Lincoln, simultaneously work to block African-Americans from voting, and to suppress their participation in other ways.
+In essence, they work to return African-Americans to the political inequality of 1776, and force them back toward physical and economic servitude.